project-flogo/rules/examples/flogo/creditcard/README.md

 #### Conditions

 ```
-cUserData : Check tuple not empty
-cNewUser : Check for new user input data - checks if age <17 and >=45, empty address and salary less than 10k
+cBadUser : Check for new user input data - checks if age <18 and >=45, empty address and salary less than 10k
+cNewUser : Check for new user input data - checks if age >=18 and <= 44, address and salary >= 10k
-cNewUserId : Check for id match from 'UserAccount' and 'NewAccount' tuples
+cUserIdMatch : Check for id match from 'UserAccount' and 'UpdateCibil' tuples
-cNewUserAge : Check for age >=18 and <= 44
-cNewUserCibil : Check for cibil >= 750 && < 820
+cUserCibil : Check for cibil >= 750 && < 820
-cNewUserLowCibil : Check for cibil <750
+cUserLowCibil : Check for cibil < 750
-cNewUserHighCibil : Check for cibil >= 820 &&  <= 900
+cUserHighCibil : Check for cibil >= 820 &&  <= 900
 ```
 #### Actions
 ```
-aUserData : Executes when Proper Input details provided
-aNewUser : When required values for addrees, age, salay not matching with pre-requisites and retracts NewAccount tuple
+aBadUser : Executes when age - < 18 and >=45, address empty, salaray less than 10k
+aNewUser : Add the newuser info to userAccount tuple
-aNewUserApprove : Provides credit card application status approved with prescribed credit limit
+aUserApprove : Provides credit card application status approved with prescribed credit limit
-aNewUserApprove1 : Provides credit card application status approved with prescribed credit limitt tuple
+aUserApprove1 : Provides credit card application status approved with prescribed credit limit
-aNewUserReject : Rejects when lower cibil score provided and retracts NewAccount
+aUserReject : Rejects when lower cibil score provided and retracts NewAccount
 ```
 ### Direct build and run
 ```